 Why did the United States blockade the Confederacy during the Civil War?

-During the Civil War, Union forces established a blockade of Confederate ports designed to prevent the export of cotton and the smuggling of war materiel into the Confederacy.
-The blockade, although somewhat porous, was an important economic policy that successfully prevented Confederate access to weapons that the industrialized North could produce for itself.
+During the Civil War, Union forces established a blockade of Confederate ports designed to prevent the export of cotton and the Confederacy's smuggling of war materiel.
+Although somewhat porous, the blockade was an important economic policy that successfully prevented Confederate access to weapons that the industrialized North could produce for itself.

 US blockades Confederacy 1861

-U.S. Secretary of State William Henry Seward recommended adopting the blockade shortly after the Battle of Fort Sumter in April, 1861 that marked the beginning of Civil War hostilities.
-Gideon Welles, the Secretary of the Navy, argued for a de facto but undeclared blockade, which would prevent foreign governments from granting the Confederacy belligerent status.
+U.S. Secretary of State William Henry Seward recommended adopting the blockade shortly after the Battle of Fort Sumter in April 1861 that marked the beginning of Civil War hostilities.
+Gideon Welles, the Navy Secretary, argued for a de facto but undeclared blockade, which would prevent foreign governments from granting the Confederacy belligerent status.
 President Abraham Lincoln sided with Seward and proclaimed the blockade on April 19.
 Lincoln extended the blockade to include North Carolina and Virginia on April 27.
 By July of 1861, the Union Navy had established blockades of all the major southern ports.
-Following the U.S. announcement of its intention to establish an official blockade of Confederate ports, foreign governments began to recognize the Confederacy as a belligerent in the Civil War.
+Following the U.S. announcement of its intention to establish an official Confederate ports' blockade, foreign governments began to recognize the Confederacy as a belligerent in the Civil War.
 Great Britain granted belligerent status on May 13, 1861, Spain on June 17, and Brazil on August 1.
 Other foreign governments issued statements of neutrality.

-As the Union Navy took steps to enforce the blockade, controversies arose with foreign governments over the legality of Union seizures of neutral shipping, as well as other related practices.
-The most important of these was the arrest of Confederate commissioners that precipitated the Trent Affair in November of 1861, an incident that was resolved by the release of the commissioners one month later.
-Foreign governments acknowledged the right to stop and search neutral ships in international waters, but were displeased by what they saw as violations of the spirit rather than the letter of the law; Union ships typically determined which ships in Caribbean ports were preparing to run the blockade into the Confederacy, and would wait outside the territorial limits for those ships to clear port.
+As the Union Navy took steps to enforce the blockade, controversies arose with foreign governments over the legality of Union seizures of neutral shipping and other related practices.
+The most important of these was the arrest of Confederate commissioners that precipitated the Trent Affair in November of 1861, an incident that was resolved by the commissioners' release one month later.
+Foreign governments acknowledged the right to stop and search neutral ships in international waters but were displeased by what they saw as violations of the spirit rather than the letter of the law; Union ships typically determined which ships in Caribbean ports were preparing to run the blockade into the Confederacy, and would wait outside the territorial limits for those ships to clear port.

 Britain objected to US blockade, but did little else

-British officials were also concerned about the treatment of crews of seized ships, as well as the seizure of British mail.
+British officials were also concerned about the treatment of crews of seized ships and the seizure of British mail.
 British Minister to the United States, Baron Richard Lyons, repeatedly voiced his government’s objections to U.S. Secretary of State William Henry Seward, prompting Seward to invite Lyons to a meeting with President Lincoln.
-During this meeting Lyons persuaded Lincoln to adopt British neutrality policies by promising that the British Government would continue to view the blockade as a legitimate tool of war.
+During this meeting, Lyons persuaded Lincoln to adopt British neutrality policies by promising that the British Government would continue to view the blockade as a legitimate war tool.

-The blockade had a negative impact on the economies of other countries.
-Textile manufacturing areas in Britain and France that depended on Southern cotton entered periods of high unemployment, while French producers of wine, brandy and silk also suffered when their markets in the Confederacy were cut off.
-Although Confederate leaders were confident that Southern economic power would compel European powers to intervene in the Civil War on behalf of the Confederacy, Britain and France remained neutral despite their economic problems, and later in the war developed new sources of cotton in Egypt and India.
+The blockade harmed the economies of other countries.
+Textile manufacturing areas in Britain and France that depended on Southern cotton entered periods of high unemployment.
+Simultaneously, French producers of wine, brandy, and silk also suffered when their markets in the Confederacy were cut off.
+Although Confederate leaders were confident that Southern economic power would compel European powers to intervene in the Civil War on behalf of the Confederacy, Britain, and France remained neutral despite their economic problems.
+Later in the war, developed new sources of cotton in Egypt and India.

 Strong Abolitionist sentiment in Britain hindered recognition of the South

-As the war progressed and more territory came under Union control, the blockade became more effective, but less of an international issue.
-However, until the capture of Fort Fisher in 1865, the Confederate Army was still able to obtain some supplies via blockade running ships.
+As the war progressed and more territory came under Union control, the blockade became more effective but less of an international issue.
+However, until the capture of Fort Fisher in 1865, the Confederate Army could still obtain some supplies via blockade running ships.